Cold Sores- symptoms, causes & treatment

 Cold sores are an occasional nuisance for some people, but for others they can be a more frequent and troublesome problem.
 1 in 5 people suffer from repeated bouts of cold sores or “herpes labialis” to use its medical name.
 Whilst the Herpes Simplex Virus Type 1 (HSV1) is usually to blame, the genital herpes virus (HSV2) can occasionally cause cold sores around the mouth.

 HSV1 is spread by skin to skin contact, such as kissing someone who has an ‘active’ cold sore.
-Most infections first occur in childhood, but may not cause any obvious symptoms at the time- the virus can live silently in a nerve around the lip area, later flaring up to cause cold sores.
+Most infections first occur in childhood, but may not cause any obvious symptoms at the time- HSV1 can live silently in a nerve around the lip area, later flaring up to cause cold sores.

 What can trigger flare ups?